 Alex played in the National League in New Zealand for eight years and was a member of New Zealand age-group squads, in addition to playing semi-professional soccer in Australia.

-Dan Gaspar, Assistant Coach – Iran National Team
+Dan Gaspar, Technical Coaching Staff – Iran National Team

 For more than 25 years, Dan Gaspar has studied and created ideal training methods for goalkeeper and field player development.
 He has worked with world-class coaches, and his knowledge, expertise and savvy earned him the invitation to join the Portugal National Team coaching staff for the South Africa 2010 World Cup.
 He’s also worked with the U.S. National Teams, colleges and several professional clubs, including FC Porto, SL Benfica, Sporting Lisbon and the New York Metrostars.